Executive Leadership Certificate

 The certificate consists of four graduate-level courses, totaling 12 credit hours, and may be earned in one year.
 Each hybrid course includes a course-embedded internship.
 The first three courses may be applied towards the certificate or to the Executive Leadership concentration in the EdD degree in the School of Education & Human Development at the University of Colorado Denver.
-All four courses qualify you for the PLACE Administrator exam.
+All four courses qualify you for the PLACE Administrator exam (application required, see below).
 The preferred sequence of courses is listed in the table below but they may be taken in any order.

 for the Administrator License, we welcome applications from

 professionals across Colorado who have a master's degree and a minimum